nyergler/effective-django/source/acknowledgments.rst

 Acknowledgments
 ===============

+These documents are a combination of the notes and examples developed for talks prepared for PyCon 2012, PyOhio 2012, and PyCon 2013, and for Eventbrite web engineering.
+I'm still working on fleshing them out into a single document, but I hope you find them useful.

 It would have been impossible to put *Effective Django* together with lots and lots of help.
 Thanks to PyCon_ and PyOhio_ for allowing me to speak about these topics and develop the material.
 Thanks to